MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/how-to-install-and-configure-an-rms-server.md

    -   **Online enrollment**

        If you are using AD RMS v1.0 SP2, you can enroll the server online.
-Enrollment takes place behind the scenes during the provisioning process, but you must have an internet connection.
+Enrollment takes place behind the scenes during the provisioning process, but you must have an Internet connection.

        **HKEY\_LOCAL\_MACHINE**\\**Software**\\**Microsoft**\\**DRMS**\\**1.0**\\**UddiProvider** = 0e3d9bb8-b765-4a68-a329-51548685fed3